ilg-physics-ucsb/physics3l-manual/Lab4Week1-Resonance/Lab4Week1-Resonance.md

 What is $\Delta L$ in terms of wavelength?
 :::

-2. You now know the separation between two standing waves (harmonics).
+2. You now know the separation between two standing waves.
 We will increase our pipe length by $L$, with five standing waves forming over that change.

 :::Question
 What is the separation between five standing waves (*i.e.*, from the first standing wave to the fifth one)?
 :::

 :::Question
-If you increase the length of the pipe by $L$, and there are five standing waves in that length of pipe, what is the length, $L$, in terms of wavelength, $\lambda$?
+If you increase the length of the pipe by $L$, and five standing waves occur over that change in length, what is the length, $L$, in terms of wavelength, $\lambda$?
 :::

 2. In order to get five standing waves over the length increase you will need to select the correct frequency.